hectoragvz/opencv-repo/README.md

 * In most cases, a "pixel" ranges from 0 to 255.
 In 16 bit images, "pixel" values range from 0 to 65535.

+## Colorspaces

+Colorspaces refer to the way in which we display the same information from an image in relation to its color scale.